Home/Blog/Well-Being/Vitamins & Supplements/Vitamin A: Top Health Benefits, Best Sources & Deficiency Risks

 6) For Immune System

-Also Read: 7 Ways to Improve your Immunity
+Also Read: 6 Natural Ways to Improve your Immunity

-Your body needs vitamin A for many essential functions, from maintaining your vision to ensuring the normal functioning of your immune system.
+Your body requires vitamin A for numerous essential functions, including maintaining your vision and ensuring the normal functioning of your immune system.
 However, a deficiency in this key nutrient can lead to several health complications.
 Here are some risks associated with vitamin A deficiency:

-• Vision Problems: A lack of adequate vitamin A can result in night blindness and an elevated risk of eye infections.
+• Vision Problems: A lack of adequate vitamin A can lead to night blindness and an increased risk of eye infections.
 In severe instances, it might even lead to corneal ulceration and, ultimately, blindness.

 • Weakened Immune System: Vitamin A plays a pivotal role in maintaining the health of your immune system.
 A deficiency can leave you more susceptible to various infections.